User Guides as Part of the Customer Experience

 Ironic then that the main after-sales touch points between a brand and the end user are prompted by negative situations.
 It won’t switch on, what now?
 What does error code F4 mean?
 Where is the user manual?
 In fact, printed instruction booklets don’t meet customer’s needs.
 Research indicates that over a third of people throw them away with the packaging.
 They are much more at ease with intuitively trying things out – which may lead them to damage the item by mistake.
 Or they turn to Google, which is most likely to lead them to PDFs of the instruction booklet (just as drab as the traditional version), or hard-to-follow video instructions.
 Failing those, they tie up your service desk with calls or texts.

 Digital user guides offer another way.
-You can create a guide for each stage in a product’s lifecycle – from pre-purchase orientation through cleaning and troubleshooting to recycling.
+You can create a user guide for each stage in a product’s lifecycle – from pre-purchase orientation through cleaning and troubleshooting to recycling.
 The guides offer pared-down instructions, divided into steps that are easy to follow.
 Written information is kept to a minimum.
-Instead, images, audio, gifs and short bursts of video facilitate the learning process.
+Instead, create user-friendly user guides focused on images, audio, gifs and short bursts of video that facilitate the learning process and maximize customer experience.
 The guides allow the end user to determine the pace of the instruction – he or she simply swipes to the next slide when they are ready.

 It’s all in the data

 Research on the customer-centric instructional design approach together with the University of Twente has been applied to our software.
 We offer a range of instruction solutions that are surprisingly affordable and easy to use.
-They allow you to provide Megan and customers like her with touchpoints for an effortless customer experience.
+They allow you to create visual step-by-step user guides and provide Megan and customers like her with touchpoints for an effortless customer experience.